Zimbra/zm-zimlet-guide/advanced/README.md

 import createMore from "./components/more";
 const moreMenu = createMore(context, <Text id={`app.menuItem`}/>);
 ```
 `<Text>` is a helper component to get a string in the language preferred by the user.
+See `src/intl/en_US.json`.
+You can apply the translated strings by the language specific files, such as `src/intl/ja.json`.

-See `src/intl/en_US.json`. createMore is imported from `src/components/more/index.js` and is included here for reference:
+createMore is imported from `src/components/more/index.js` and is included here for reference:

 ```javascript
 import { createElement } from 'preact';